This is the guide to business writing that nobody gave me but that I wish I had.

 I learned the above through making mistakes, studying advertising, and writing probably over 500,000 words over the last couple of years building my burgeoning media empire.

-But the rules I learn in advertising and writing articles are 100% applicable to business writing.
+But the rules I learned in advertising and writing articles are 100% applicable to business writing.
 In fact — they'll work better, because the bar is much lower.

 Nobody really teaches good business writing.
 I had to learn it by trial and error, drawing lessons from different parts of my professional career.